kassi-bertrand/db-ui-team-2/CONTRIBUTING.md

 ## Backend

+[Work In Progress]

 ## Implementing Issues

 As you know, the project is spread over the course of four(4) sprints.
 Each sprint has a target number of user stories to implement.
-For clarity purposes, each sprint have its own dedicated branch.
-For instance, the Sprint 1 branch is named `sprint_1`.
+For clarity purposes, _each sprint have its own **dedicated** branch_.
+For instance, the Sprint 1 branch is named `sprint_1`, and Sprint 2 will be named `sprint_2`, etc...

 So, to implement an issue (i.e. user story), on your local machine, please make sure:

-1. _*To be on the correct branch*_, using the following command:
+1. **To be on the correct branch**, using the following command:

 ```sh
 git switch branch_name